munrhalls/e-commerce-store-music-instruments/README.md

+Fullstack app in MongoDB, Express, Angular, Node (MEAN stack).

 WHAT IS THIS:

-This is a fictional e-commerce store that sells high quality luxury watches at cheaper prices.
+- This is a fictional e-commerce store that sells high quality luxury watches at cheaper prices.

 WHAT DO YOU GET FROM THIS:
 Idea of what I can do for YOUR TEAM in YOUR PROJECT at YOUR COMPANY.